Top 10 tips for keeping your e-mail inbox clean

 Keep it simple

-Always do quick short replies
+Always make quick short replies

 You are e-mail is not a calendar or to-do list

-Unsubscribe from newsletters and disable notifies
+Unsubscribe from newsletters and disable notifications

 The same is true for notifications from social network sites such as Facebook, MySpace, and Twitter you may be receiving.
 Disable all notifications about posts made on your wall, new friends, or followers, which clutter your inbox and distract you.